GreatTreeGames/hugoportfoliotest/content/Projects/1732755052324-Virtual-Clinic-Competency/index.md

 ## Art Cleanup

 In the interim time, I was able to do a bit better than the standard 'programmer artwork.'
 Using Blender, I was able to create the 3d environment that was ultimately used in the final game.
-I used what I learned from the previous version of the game to do texture atlassing to save memory.
+I used what I learned from the previous version of the game to do texture atlasing to save memory.

 ## Scientific Writing Assistance